 - Any alternate state defined in Master items.

 - <inherited>, in which case the state defined for the sheet is used.

 - <default state>, which represents the state where no alternate state is applied.

 For more information about alternate states, see Using alternate states for comparative analysis.

 Colors and legends

-By dimension: By default, 12 colors are used for the dimensions.
+By dimension: Color the chart by dimension values.
+By default, 12 colors are used for the dimensions.
 The colors are reused when there are more than 12 dimension values.
 When selected, the following settings are available:

-- Persistent colors: When selected, colors are persistent between selection states.
+- Persistent colors: Select to have colors remain the same between selection states.

 Color scheme: Select 12 colors or 100 colors to be used for the different values.
 The 12 colors can all be distinguished by people with color vision deficiency, but not all of the 100 colors.

-- Show legend: Not available when Single color is selected.
-By default set to Auto.
+- Show legend: By default set to Off.
 The legend is displayed if there is enough space.
 The placement can be changed in the Legend position setting.